THE BEAUTY OF DECAY, an installation

 'The Harlot and the Policemen'

-In Spain the puppets are installed in the open air space between two walls of the museum, devided from the public by a glass window.
-No green, only pigeons and gravel (Although a small tree started to grow there last year!).
-Every week a 'still' will be made, to follow the process of change.
+In Spain the puppets were installed in the open air space between two walls of the museum, devided from the public by a glass window.
+No green, only pigeons and gravel (Although a small tree started to grow there the 2nd year!).
+Every week a 'still' wa made, to follow the process of change.

 In the Netherlands the puppets were displayed in the 'polders' near the IJsselmeer (lake), where the strong winds and rain have a lot of influence on the environment.
 The process will be filmed.at load (or maybe in the desert still in pretty good shape?).